 - best value to the Canadian taxpayer;

-- consideration of the interests of communities and other levels of government; and
+- consideration of the interests of communities, including official language minority communities, and other levels of government; and

 - the fulfillment of any legal obligations with respect to Aboriginal groups.